radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/06-naming-context-commands.md

 **Command Arguments:**

-- namingcontext <namingcontext>
+`- namingcontext <namingcontext>`
 <br>[required] The name of the persistent cache naming context to be converted to an HDAP store.

-- instance <instance>
+`- instance <instance>`
 <br> The name of the RadiantOne instance.
 If this is not specified, the default instance named vds_server is used.

->[!note]
->Before the conversion, you are prompted to confirm the operation.
+>[!note] Before the conversion, you are prompted to confirm the operation.
 Enter “y” to confirm, or “n” to discontinue.
 An example is shown below.

 `Conversion will remove the underlying virtual layer, both the pcache and its view/proxy will be replaced by a HDAP store.`
 <br>`Virtual Naming context list to be removed:`
 <br>`o=db (VIEW)`
 <br>`Would you like to continue? (y/n):`

->[!warning]
->The convert-pcache-to-hdap command is not supported through ADAP.
+>[!warning] The convert-pcache-to-hdap command is not supported through ADAP.